Europe mulls major step towards "fiscal union"

 On top of Greece, Spain’s banking sector, dragged down by bad property debts, is a huge concern that continues to undermine faith in the bloc’s ability to get a grip on its crisis.

-Germany is pressing Madrid to accept aid under the bloc’s rescue funds so that it can recapitalize its stricken financial institutions, multiple sources have told Reuters.
+Germany is pressing Madrid to accept aid under the bloc’s rescue funds so that it can recapitalise its stricken financial institutions, multiple sources have told Reuters.

 But the Spanish government is resisting, fearful of the stigma attached to a formal state rescue.
 It is trying to convince its partners to let EU bailout funds bypass the state and funnel aid directly to banks - a step Berlin opposes.